medieval-music/website/content/pages/ordering.rst

 | Kitchener, Ontario, Canada
 | N2R 1L5

+We accept credit card payments through PayPal (VISA, Mastercard, Discover, American Express).
+No PayPal account required.
-We accept: VISA, Mastercard, Discover, American Express, Interac eTransfers, and cheques in Canadian dollars, US dollars, UK pounds, and Euros.
+We also accept cheques in Canadian dollars, US dollars, UK pounds, and Euros and Interac eTransfers.
-We no longer accept wire payments owing to high bank charges.
+NOTE: We no longer accept wire payments owing to high bank charges.